Correcting Filings and Reconciling Estimates

 - was too low, the additional premium due will equal the excess of the revised total premium amount over the revised total credit.
 Pay the additional premium due when you submit your amended filing.
 In this case, late payment interest charges will apply and late payment penalty charges may apply.
 You will receive an invoice for these charges after your amended filing is received.
 You may include payment of anticipated late payment charges when you pay the additional premium, but the amount reported on the amended filing should reflect only the additional premium due.

 - was too high, the overpayment will equal the excess of the revised total credit over the revised total premium.
-Indicate whether you want the overpayment refunded or applied to the next year‘s premium for the plan.
+You must indicate whether you want the overpayment refunded or applied to the next year's premium for the plan.
+We recommend that small credit amounts be carried over to the next plan year.
+To do so, simply enter the relevant amount under "Premium Credits" in the next year's premium filing.
+See line 10b on the illustrative form in the "Data to be Submitted" section.

 Required explanation if premium amount decreases

-Note that if you are amending a filing for an earlier year, you must follow the instructions for that year except that current mailing and Electronic Funds Transfer addresses should be used instead of the addresses that were included in the instructions for the original filing (i.e., the filing that is being amended).
-Prior year instructions are available at www.pbgc.gov.
+Note that if you are amending a filing for an earlier year, you must follow the instructions for that year except that current mailing and electronic funds transfer (EFT) addresses should be used instead of the addresses that were included in the instructions for the original filing (i.e., the filing that is being amended).
+Prior year instructions are available in the "Premium Payment Instructions and Addresses" section of the Practitioners Page at www.pbgc.gov.

-For Large and Mid-size Plans that filed an estimated Variable-rate Premium, the reconciliation is made by amending the filing that included the Variable-rate Premium estimate.
+For plans that filed an estimated Variable-rate Premium, the reconciliation is made by amending the filing that included the Variable-rate Premium estimate.
 This reconciliation filing serves to finalize a previously estimated Premium Funding Target; it does not afford an opportunity to elect to use the alternative method after the due date for such election (or to revoke a prior election after the due date for such revocation).
-See the instructions for item 7d in the "Description of Data Elements - Comprehensive Filing" section for additional information on how to reconcile an estimated Variable-rate Premium.
+See the instructions for item 7d in the "Description of Data Elements" section for additional information on how to reconcile an estimated Variable-rate Premium.

 Failure to reconcile these estimates in a timely manner will result in late payment charges if the estimate to be reconciled was too low.
 PBGC may also assess penalties under ERISA section 4071 for failure to reconcile estimated premium filings by the reconciliation due date.